TheHive-Project/CortexDocs/api/how-to-create-a-responder.md

 -   `full` is the full report of the responder.
 It must contain at least a message.
 -   `operations` is a list what the submitter system should execute.
-    Currently, TheHive accepts the following operations:
+    As of version 3.1.0, TheHive accepts the following operations:
     -    `AddTagToCase` (`{ "type": "AddTagToCase", "tag": "tag to add" }`): add a tag to the case related to the object

-    The list of acceptable operation will increase in future release of TheHive.
+  The list of acceptable operations will increase in future releases of TheHive.

 ### The Cortexutils Python Library
 So far, all the published responders have been written in Python.
-We released a special Python library called `cortexutils` to help developers easily write their programs.
+We provide a Python library called `cortexutils` to help developers easily write their programs.
 Note though that Python is not mandatory for responder coding and any language that runs on Linux can be used, though you won't have the benefits of the CortexUtils library.

 Cortexutils can be used with Python 2 and 3.
 To install it :